apache/sedona/docs/api/sql/Raster-loader.md

 ### Geotiff Dataframe Writer

-Introduction: You can write a GeoTiff dataframe as a GeoTiff image using the spark `write` feature with the format `geotiff`.
+Introduction: You can write a GeoTiff dataframe as GeoTiff images using the spark `write` feature with the format `geotiff`.

-Since: `v1.1.2`
+Since: `v1.2.1`

 Spark SQL example: